How to Lead Through a Crisis

 4 Ways to Stay in the Present

-Recognizing and managing the emotions of the situation — others’ as well as your own — can help with individual and group resiliency, getting people to safety, and then back to normal (or a new normal).
+Recognizing and managing the emotions of the situation — others’ as well as your own — can help with individual and group resiliency, as well as getting people to safety and then back to normal (or a new normal).
 People with an imbalanced emotional state don’t process well.
-It is important to do anything you can to reduce the emotional stress on people while “doing the job.”
+It’s important to do anything you can to reduce the emotional stress on people while “doing the job.”

 Treat people with sincere consideration and genuine concern.
-Show it by paying attention, listening, and responding to what people are telling you, as well as considering what is not being said.
+Show it by paying attention, listening, and responding to what people are telling you, as well as considering what isn’t being said.

 Draw on a sense of loyalty, courage, morality, or other principles that tie your crisis response to what is important to people.

 4. Be positive.